 Join us for a VIRTUAL INFORMATION SESSION to hear from U.Va.
 Curry School faculty more about this model including an outline of the core elements and examples of lessons from the effective units.
 To register click on the box to the right.

 Studies in this area focus on ways to identify gifted individuals and strategies for working productively with them in a variety of educational settings.
 We develop and evaluate gifted programs and services as well as analyze and contribute to research.

-Ideologically, our current research and service work focuses on a broad spectrum of giftedness and talent including investigation of specialized programming for gifted students in pull-out programming, as well as more broadly developing potential giftedness and talent in students from underrepresented groups in STEM fields and Advanced Placement courses.
-Our work with Differentiated Instruction is founded upon the belief that learners in any setting will predictably vary in terms of readiness, learning profiles, and interests, and thus educators should proactively respond to this academic diversity in planning curriculum, establishing classroom communities, and in providing avenues for assessment.
+Ideologically, our current research and service work focuses on a broad spectrum of giftedness and talent including investigation of specialized programming for gifted students in pull-out programming, as well as more broadly developing potential giftedness and talent in students from underrepresented groups.
 Our program actively seeks participation from students and professional colleagues from all cultures and language groups as well as international students and others interested in our work.